useperform/perform/docs/base-bundle/crud/types.rst

 On first load, the `list` context is completely unsorted.
 Use ``FieldConfig#setDefaultSort()`` to sort by a certain field by default.

-You may also pass in a field that has not been added to the type config, which will be treated as if it had been added with the ``sort`` option set to ``true``.
+You may also pass in a field that has not been added to the field config, which will be treated as if it had been added with the ``sort`` option set to ``true``.

 .. code-block:: php

-   <?php

     public function configureFields(FieldConfig $config)
     {